Legg-Calve-Perthes disease, often called Perthes disease, is an uncommon condition in children affecting the hip.

 Legg-Calve-Perthes disease, often called Perthes disease, is an uncommon condition in children affecting the hip.
 Perthes disease occurs when blood flow to the ball (femoral head) at the top of the thigh bone (femur) temporarily stops.
 If the growing bone does not get enough blood, it dies and the ball collapses and becomes flat.
 As a result, the ball no longer moves easily in the hip socket.
 The hip can become painful and stiff.
 Over a period of time, the blood supply comes back and new bone cells gradually replace the dead bone.
 This process may take up to 2-3 years.
-The disease can occasionally occur in both hips (5%-10%), but usually not at the same time.

 This is an idiopathic disease, which means there is no known cause.

 A number of factors have been discussed including: heredity, trauma, endocrine, inflammatory, nutritional, and altered circulatory aspects.

 Risk factors may include: impaired and disproportionate growth, low birth weight, delayed skeletal maturity, short stature, systemic hormonal changes and low economic index.